animhotep/tgparser/README.md

 # Telegram Channel Parser

-A Node.js application that monitors a public Telegram channel for specific keywords and sends notifications when matches are found.
+A Node.js application that monitors multiple public Telegram channels for specific keywords and sends notifications when matches are found.

 ## Features

-- Monitors a specified public Telegram channel every 3 minutes
+- Monitors multiple public Telegram channels every 3 minutes
 - Searches for specific keywords in messages (supports multiple keywords)
-- Sends a notification with a link to the message when any of the keywords are found, indicating which specific keywords were matched
+- Sends a notification with a link to the message when any of the keywords are found, indicating which specific keywords were matched and which channel the message was found in
-- Avoids duplicate notifications by tracking the last checked message
+- Avoids duplicate notifications by tracking the last checked message for each channel

 ## Prerequisites